-If damage occurs, the HFSC reserves the right to charge the User for the damage.
-Any damages not reported to the HFSC staff after the event will be charged to the client.
+If damage occurs, Student Centers reserves the right to charge the User for the damage.
+Any damages not reported to Student Centers staff after the event will be charged to the client.

-The security of any equipment brought into any space by the requestor is not the responsibility of the HFSC.
+The security of any equipment brought into any space by the requestor is not the responsibility of Student Centers staff.
 Organizations should not leave equipment in or around the facility overnight or after the event.
 The requestor assumes sole responsibility for any equipment stored in or around the hall overnight or after the event.

 The rooms must be left in the same condition as they were found.

 Organizations cannot duct tape, nail or tack anything to any surface in a meeting space or classroom.
 Nothing can be hung to the ceiling, ceiling tiles, or light fixtures.
 In certain circumstances things may be affixed with Drafting Tape ONLY with special permission.
 Damage to any building surface from any source will result in a fine to the organization responsible for the posting.

 - Candles or any other open flame source (i.e. sternos, votives).

 - Glitter, confetti, sand or any Mylar product.